leovct/zk-evm-prover-infra/README.md

 ])
 ```

-With the above instructions, you should have a setup that mimics the below requirements:
+With the above instructions, you should have a topology like the following:

 - A VPC and a subnet
 - GKE cluster with two node pools

-Note that it may take some time for the Kubernetes cluster to be ready on GCP!

 ![gke-cluster](docs/gke-cluster.png)